HOME FAQ LISTEN CONTACT STORE

 • I am convinced that the partial capo reminds people how little they understand their guitar fingerboard, and triggers a nearly universal guilt, especially in amateur and self-taught guitarists that they should have “studied music” or learned guitar “properly.”

-• It takes a startling amount of time to sell a customer on the idea of a partial capo, and music stores could sell an amp or a PA system in the same amount of time they might take to explain how a Third Hand Capo works.
+• It takes a startling amount of time to sell a customer on the idea of a partial capo, and music stores could sell an amp or a PA system in the same amount of time they might take to explain how a partial capo works.

 • The partial capo is not a large-enough profit item to warrant a big ad campaign or in-store displays, or even make it worth a salesman’s time to go to stores and sell it.
 (Though we tried that anyway.)
 And in a distributor’s catalog it does not stand out as something that every guitarist needs.